 This also happens in relationships.
 For example, your friend or partner says something you don’t appreciate.
 Attachment and aversion are 2 sides of the same coin.
-If you are feeling an aversion for an object (words from another person can be seen as objects) it is because there is an attachment to a different objects (i.e. different words that might offer validation or support).
+If you are feeling an aversion for an object (words from another person can be seen as subtle objects) it is because there is an attachment to a different object (i.e. different words that might offer validation or support).
 As the words come out of their mouth you register speech with the sense of hearing.
 Our past experience can create an attachment to words of encouragement or words supporting your point of view.
-When we don’t experience this, there is a strong desire for you to change their words.
+When we don’t experience this, there can be a strong desire for them to change their words.
 When you experience something other than the fulfillment of your desire, anger arises.
 “How dare you talk to me like that,” you might say internally or externally.
-When you are angry your focus is solely on ways this person is disrespectful.
+When angry your focus can be solely on ways this person is disrespectful.
 The memories of when they have been kind and loving erased at this moment.
-Your intellectual understanding combined with this person saying something unskillful temporarily displaces your love for him or her.
+Your intellectual understanding combined with this person saying something unskillful temporarily displaces your love for them.
 It is at this instance when we complete the fall.

 Does this ladder of fall sound familiar to you?
 How do you experience it?
 I have gone about my day noticing the ladder of fall in small and big ways.
 Awareness of this ladder is helpful.
 I am learning when I use, “always” and “never” I am usually on the ladder of fall.
-My memory clouded in those moments.
-I can go back up the ladder by focusing my attention on my senses.
-When I take a step back and witness my senses, I can notice a gap between the sense experience and the attachment (or aversion) to that sense experience giving me a chance to steer clear of creating desire and avoiding the fall.
+My memory is clouded in those moments.
+I can go back up the ladder by focusing my attention on the senses.
+When I take a step back and witness my senses, I can notice a gap between the sense experience and the attachment (or aversion) to that sense experience giving me a chance to potentially avoid the fall.